 Fairfax County received bids for the Herndon Station Parking Garage and awarded the contract to Manhattan Construction and the NTP was issued on October 31, 2016.
 The Herndon Garage project cost was revised to \$44.5 million from \$56.7 million based on the winning bid.
 Fairfax County had a formal groundbreaking for the Herndon Garage on November 30, 2016.
-The
+The County received the contractor's detailed construction schedule on January 20, 2017.
+Construction activities are ongoing with the current work focused on Dominion Virginia Power (DVP) electrical line relocation, caisson drilling and initial modifications to the existing garage for temporary entrances and future Parking Access Revenue Control System (PARCs) equipment.

-County received the contractor's detailed construction schedule on January 20, 2017.
-A partnering session was held with the Contractor on December 6, 2016.
 Bids were opened for the Innovation Center Garage on February 8, 2017 and the contract has been awarded to Manhattan Construction.
 The notice to proceed was issued on April 3, 2017.
+Current activities include site preparation work.